TusharK-09/TusharK-09/README.md

 ### Fun fact:
 I enjoy solving complex problems and applying theoretical knowledge to practical projects.
 I’m constantly striving to improve my skills and stay updated with the latest technologies in the field. 💻📚

+I also value my leisure time, which helps me keep my mind sharp and my coding skills focused.

-Thank you for visiting my GitHub profile.
+Thank you for visiting my GitHub profile!
 Feel free to explore my projects below and contact me if you'd like to collaborate or discuss any opportunities.